 The romance of giant-killings still hold a place in today’s games and as recently as 2013, Wigan Athletic managed to upset the odds and win the FA Cup, beating Arsenal on the way to an unlikely triumph against Manchester City in the final.

-This season National League Lincoln City went all the way to the quarter-finals, beating Ipswich Town, Brighton & Hove Albion and Premier League Burnley en route to eventual defeat to Arsenal in the last eight.
+In recent seasons we’ve also seen National League Lincoln City go all the way to the quarter-finals, beating Ipswich Town, Brighton & Hove Albion and Premier League Burnley en route to eventual defeat to Arsenal in the last eight.

 Most Successful Clubs in FA Cup History

 - Arsenal – 14 Wins

 - Tottenham Hotspur, Chelsea, Liverpool – 8 Wins

 - Newcastle United, Blackburn Rovers, Manchester City – 6 Wins

 How to get free bets for the FA Cup